Metastaseis/logic-in-philosophy-new/src/content/ruth-manor/bio/en.md

 ---
-title: Ruth Manor — Biography
+title: "Ruth Manor — Biography"
-lang: en
+lang: "en"
 ---
 Write the English biography here.
 You can use **Markdown**, lists, and links.